PonderingGrower/status.im-mining/README.md

 * Auth for netdata running on __miners__
 * Backups of Grafana dashboards
 * Backups of `geth` blockchain to reduce sync time
+* Find why metrics not starting with `eth` don't get saved in graphite

 # Resources